Hairtrigger-Bunnies/bangazon-api/README.md

 1. Go to “https://www.getpostman.com/“ and download Postman in oder to run tests for GET, POST, PUT, DELETE from data in SQLite

 ### Body parser
-1. Run “npm install body-parser” in the terminal to install body parser, which takes the data from postman and turns it into an object within the html when testing
+1. Run ```npm install body-parser``` in the terminal to install body parser, which takes the data from postman and turns it into an object within the html when testing

 ## Using the API